fluid-project/infusion-docs/src/documents/ContextAwareness.md

 });
 ```

-The defaults block `fluid.uploader.compatibility.distributor.1_3` contains an options distribution which appeals to the existence of a third dimension in the uploader's `contextAwareness`, named
+The defaults block `fluid.uploader.compatibility.distributor.1_3` contains an options distribution which causes a third dimension to be allocated in the uploader's `contextAwareness`, named
 `apiCompatibility` &#8212; this can be done simply by arranging to broadcast the appropriate options into it.
-Once we have defined this options distribution, we actually need to construct a component
+Once we have defined this options distribution, we actually need to construct
 a component instance which holds and operates them &#8212; this is done via the `fluid.constructSingle` line.
 This utility automatically arranges for a singleton instance, uniquified at the
 component tree's top level by the type `singleRootType` which has a very similar function to the option of the same name consumed by the `fluid.resolveRootSingle` grade described in
 the documentation on [Contexts](Contexts.md#global-components-fluid.resolveRoot-and-fluid.resolveRootSingle).